real-space/AngstromCube/src/README.md

-When including functionality from another header file (self-written onces or libraries), the coder is encouraged to keep a list of symbols up to date, listing only those symbols that re used in the compilation unit at hand.
+When including functionality from another header file (self-written onces or libraries), the coder is encouraged to keep a list of symbols up to date, listing only those symbols that appear in the current source file
 ```C++
     #include "debug_output.hxx" // dump_to_file
     #include "debug_tools.hxx" // ::read_from_file
 ```
-The syntax *::read_from_file* indicates that there is a namespace in front which matches with the filename of the header file, i.e. *debug_tools* in this example.
+The syntax *::read_from_file* indicates that there is a namespace in front which should match with the filename of the header file, i.e. *debug_tools* in this example.
 This convention is inspired by the *use <module>, only: <symbols>* syntax of Fortran90.

 *Macros and Preprocessor symbols*